kayaman/magj-learn/src/content/docs/aws/dea/resources/questions.md

 ---

-Which option best describes a benefit of using serverless architectures for data analytics workloads on AWS?
+**Which option best describes a benefit of using serverless architectures for data analytics workloads on AWS?**

 *Organizations can optimize costs by paying only for the resources consumed.
 Serverless services are billed based on actual usage rather than provisioned capacity.*

 Serverless architectures are designed specifically to avoid provisioning and managing fleets of EC2 instances.
 Data encryption is always necessary, whether an architecture is serverless or server-based.
 With Serverless architectures, you do not directly deploy EC2 instances.
 Batch and scheduled workloads often use serverless architectures.
 One of the primary advantages of serverless architectures is cost optimization.

+---

+**What are typical considerations for securing data in AWS analytics environments?**

+- *Implementing least privilege access and preventing unintended access to analytics infrastructure and data.*
+- *Encrypting data at rest and in transit to protect sensitive information.*
+- *Monitoring infrastructure for changes and user activity with alerts for abnormal behavior.*

+Securing data in AWS analytics environments include implementing least privilege access controls, encrypting data, monitoring infrastructure security threats and anomalies, and auditing access.
+Automating the monitoring of changes helps maintain ongoing visibility and control over an environment subject to evolving analytics requirements.
+Referring to the AWS documentation on security best practices can provide more details about optimally configuring and managing security.

 ---